starling021/Phishing-API/README.md

 1) Import the DB SQL Dump Schema to a new MySQL Instance `mysql -u root -h localhost < DatabaseSQLDump.sql;`

-2) Host the PHP from a web service (Apache, Nginx, IIS, etc)
+2) Host the PHP (PHP7 is supported!) from a web service (Apache, Nginx, IIS, etc)

 3) Configure config.php variables

 4) Limit Access to the "Results" Directories (Apache's Basic Auth is Recommended)

-5) Use SSL and a Domain for the Hosted API
+5) Use HTTPS (Let's Encrypt!) and a Domain for the Hosted API

-6) Add your web service account to /etc/sudoers (www-data for apache)
+6) Add your web service account to /etc/sudoers (www-data for Apache)

 7) Optionally run Responder and BeEF in a screen session and import the crontab file

+8) Enable browscap in your php.ini config and point to it in your web directory (included in this repo)